-Striving for super-quick results this summer can pressure you into a painful (and pointless) HIIT cycle.
+Striving for super-quick results can pressure you into a painful (and pointless) HIIT cycle.
 Here we reveal the science that says LISS is your much-needed antidote for true progress

 HIIT is a fantastic training tool and, when deployed a couple of times a week in your training schedule – whether that be a WOD class or PowerRide – it is the perfect way to burn calories and boost fitness on a tight schedule in a fun environment.
 But it’s not a panacea.
 Do this every day and you’ll over train, fatigue your body and – though you’ll be sweating with effort – it can even cause your progress to falter.

 Strangely, to speed up your results, you need to slow it down in the gym.
 Here we drop the knowledge that proves low-intensity steady state – whether that’s on the bike, treadmill, rower or in the pool – can put you on a path to physical, mental and healthy success, no searing lungs necessary.
 Get in the slow lane.

 Ultimately, weightloss comes down to the simple equation of calories consumed versus calories burned.
 A 20-minute circuits workout will burn around 260 calories.
 An hour-long jog burns 400.
 Yes, intervals offer the unquantifiable EPOC effect – the afterburn through an elevated metabolism – but steady-state actually melts more calories during exercise.